Tumour Lysis Syndrome(TLS) (bsh 2025)

 Risk Factors

-Concomitant use of drugs that increase uric acid levels – alcohol, vit C, aspirin, caffeine, cisplatin, thiazides, levodopa, phenothiazines, theophylline.
+Patient factors - e.g. CKD, Frailty, Increased Age, Other drugs that increase uric acid (alcohol, vit C, aspirin, caffeine, cisplatin, thiazides, levodopa, phenothiazines, theophylline.)

 Drugs